 Established on 17 November 2008, Faye Glenn Abdellah Center team members provide a variety of research services to faculty and students.
-Although not limited to the following, the Interim Associate Dean for Research, Grants Program Manager, and Research Program Manager use multifaceted approaches to help faculty and students:
+Although not limited to the following, the Associate Dean for Research, Grants Program Manager, and Research Program Manager use multifaceted approaches to help faculty and students:

 - Identify intramural and extramural grant funding opportunities.

 - Develop a research budget.

 - Ensure grant applications conform with funding agency guidelines and requirements